devleaks/cockpitdecks-docs/docs/Installation and Usage.md

 If `fixed` is not present, Cockpitdecks will attempt to find a suitable deckconfig folder to load.

 To do this, Cockpitdecks will search for a folder named like the X-Plane aircraft folder.
-It will search in all folders listed in the `COCKPITDECKS_PATH` environment variable.
+It will search in all folders listed in the `COCKPITDECKS_PATH` python or environment variable.

 Here is an example.
 Suppose you loaded Toliss A321 aircraft in X-Plane.
 The aircraft folder name is `Toliss A321`.